beeglercorp/docker-util/README.md

 #### `attempt.sh`

 Use the `attempt.sh` script to register the `attempt` command.
-You may use this to retry fickle commands, such as `docker version`, that may fail during certain encounter race conditions.
+You may use this to retry fickle commands, such as `docker version`, that may fail during certain race conditions.

 ##### Usage